salemandreus/DRFPractiseSite/README.md

 # DRFPractiseSite
-Just practising some DRF while learning new things
+Just building a toy DRF site to practise on